-Sky Q is now well established, offered as the de facto option for newcomers to Sky TV and throwing off its original shackles as a premium service.
+(Pocket-lint) - Sky Q is Sky's premium product, now offered as the de facto option for newcomers to Sky TV.

 We answer those questions and more below, as we give you everything you wanted to know about Sky Q.

 Sky Q is not just a service, but a complete family of devices.
 It incorporates a number of enhanced elements over Sky+ boxes, while still providing many of the features you expect from the TV company.

 The range of Sky Q hardware devices start with a top-of-the-range 2TB Sky Q set-top-box that's designed to sit in the living room, much like the lesser-specced Sky+ HD box.
 There is also a second main set-top-box, the Sky Q 1TB box, that has a smaller hard drive and lacks some features (such as Ultra HD support), but is a great alternative for those on a budget.

 There are other devices and ways to connect too, with a Sky Q Mini box to extend the Sky Q experience into other rooms (replacing Sky Multiroom), a Sky Q Hub internet router, and a Sky Q voice remote with voice control.
 The remote has a touchpad, though there is an alternative too, with buttons rather than a swipeable panel.

 There was a dedicated Sky Q mobile app too, but that has since been integrated into Sky Go.

 With the various devices, the overall Sky Q experience is all-encompassing, letting you watch what you want, where you want and whenever you want.

 The current Sky Q set-up requires a satellite dish connected to either the 1TB or 2TB set-top-box.

 The main Sky Q box replaces the traditional Sky+ or Sky+ HD box under your TV.
 It offers a slim design, so is more compact than previous Sky+ boxes.